Introduction: 3ft DIY Actobotics Camera Slider: Part 1

 The base for my slider users a combination of Actobotics X-Rail extrusions and Standard Actobotics Channel.
 If you were going to build this as a slider for video only, you could probably skip the channel support.
 I added the middle channel for 2 reasons.
 First, I plan on using this as a time lapse slider, and the channel will house the belt drive.
 Secondly, I wanted to be able to mount this to a tripod using an acra swiss plate, so the channel will be used to support that hardware.

-The nice thing about using X-rail, versus the more popular 80/20 rail, is that you can use a tap and die to create threads on the rail to mount directly to any 0.770in actobitics mount.
-The rail does not come tapped, so you need to have a 6-32 tap and die set to add the threads.
+The nice thing about using X-rail, versus the more popular 80/20 rail, is that you can use a tap and die to create threads on the rail to mount directly to any 0.770in actobitics mount. **The rail I bought did not come tapped, so you need to have a 6-32 tap and die set to add the threads.
+Servocity now sells the x-rail with tapped threaded holes.

 *** Edit: I found a couple of channel connectors, so I rebuilt this slider tonight to be simplified.
 Some of the pics still have the original design, but I was able to eliminate a bunch of parts and go with a more elegant solution.